National Payments Corporation of India

-The National Payments Corporation of India is an umbrella organization for operating retail payments and settlement systems in India, are an initiative of the Reserve Bank of India (RBI) and Indian Banks’ Association (IBA) under the provisions of the Payment and Settlement Systems Act, 2007, for creating a robust Payment & Settlement Infrastructure in India.
-It was created by RBI for operating retail payments and settlement systems in India.
+National Payments Corporation of India (NPCI) is an Indian public sector company that operates retail payments and settlement systems in India.
+The organization is an initiative of the Reserve Bank of India (RBI) and the Indian Banks' Association (IBA) under the provisions of the Payment and Settlement Systems Act, 2007, for creating a robust payment and settlement infrastructure in India.